 Symbolism is our human instinct, so it is no surprise that this same use of symbolic meaning still deeply influences our day-to-day lives and the biases we form surrounding clothing and identity.

 The Alter Ego Effect

-We can leverage the effects of symbolism to improve our self-perception.
+We can leverage the effects of symbolism to improve our self-perception with clothing.

 In Todd Herman’s Alter Ego Effect, Herman explains that it’s possible to overcome self-doubt and imposter syndrome by assigning yourself a heroic “alter ego.”

 Do you want to feel stronger?
 Smarter?
 More confident?
 Simple: Embrace that exact inner version of yourself.

 What usually makes you feel more competent?
 What are the clothes that make you feel like your most authentic self?
 What are you wearing when you feel the most productive?

 Transform that clothing item into a symbol of who you are and who you want to be.

 Wear it, and bring your best inner-self into reality.

 Becoming My Alter-Ego - The Boss CEO